 When trying to determine which part of your shaving routine is causing you discomfort, it’s important that you don’t change everything at once.
 Doing this will make it tougher to spot the problem while also potentially wasting money by buying new products.

-Over-The-Counter Razor Burn Products Can Often Be Skipped
+Over-the-Counter Razor Burn Products can Often be Skipped

 Many over-the-counter products that are designed to treat razor burns are simply repackaged moisturizers or aftershave balms.
 Instead of paying extra for these products, you are better off simply using a moisturizer that you may already have on-hand.

-Razor Burns Aren’t Razor Bumps – That’s Different
+Razor Burns aren’t Razor Bumps – That’s Different

-Many men may use the term razor burn when they really mean razor bumps.
+Many men may use the term “razor burn” when they really mean “razor bumps.”
 These are two completely different problems and must be approached differently.

 An Alternative Approach

-If you have exhausted all methods above, and are still unable to get a comfortable shave without any irritation, then there are three alternatives to consider:
+If you have exhausted all methods above and are still unable to get a comfortable shave without any irritation, then there are three alternatives to consider:

 There are many devices available to men that can provide a close or clean-shaven look without causing razor burn.
-Particularly stubble trimmers are often able to cut hair down to 0.2mm in total length.
+Particular stubble trimmers are often able to cut hair down to 0.2mm in total length.
 Of course, this does require additional investment and a device may not be optimal for all men.

 Hair Removal Creams (Depilatory Creams)

 Hair removal creams are designed to disintegrate the hair so it can be wiped away cleanly.
-Unfortunately, some of these creams may cause allergic reactions for some men, so be sure to consult with your dermatologist and do a patch test prior to using.
+Unfortunately, some of these creams may cause allergic reactions for certain men, so be sure to consult with your dermatologist and do a patch test prior to using.

 Alter Your Shaving Routine

-Test if your razor burn is simply a result of over shaving.
+Perform a test to see if your razor burn is simply a result of over shaving.
 To do this, take a day or two off from shaving and see if irritation returns after your second consecutive shave.
 If your first shave was fine and the second one poor, then it is likely just dry skin.
 If this is the case, then make sure you moisturize after every shave going forward.